What is brand salience?

 You don’t see mortgages stacked on supermarket shelves, and you can’t park a BDM (Business Development Manager) in the office of every broker (as far as I am aware), so the thinking needs to be directed elsewhere.

 But what about the frequency of contact with intermediaries?
 The ease of the mortgage buying journey?
-Can you make more of your relationships with distributors and partners to get your brand in front of more brokers, more often and at the right time?
+Can you make more of your relationships with distributors and partners to get your financial services brand in front of more brokers, more often and at the right time?
 And how might you retain a presence in a broker’s environment, even in the absence of you being there?
 All opportunities for potential salience wins.

 And don’t underestimate the power of creativity.
 Whether looking at how to make your brand more memorable or visible, when all else is equal – budget, product features, channels – it’s creativity that’s proven to make the difference.